d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 Each channel has its own scale and shift parameters, both of which are scalars.

-Note that in the context of convolutions the batch norm is well-defined even for minibatches of size 1: after all, we have all the locations across an image to average.
+Note that in the context of convolutions the batch normalization is well-defined even for minibatches of size 1: after all, we have all the locations across an image to average.
 Consequently, mean and variance are well defined, even if it's just within a single observation.
-This consideration led :cite:`Ba.Kiros.Hinton.2016` to introduce the notion of the *Layer Norm*.
+This consideration led :cite:`Ba.Kiros.Hinton.2016` to introduce the notion of the *layer norm*.
 It works just like a batch norm, just that it is applied one image at a time.
-There are cases where layer norms improve the accuracy of a model.
+There are cases where layer normalization improves the accuracy of a model.
 We skip further details and recommend the interested reader to consult the original paper.